 At the same time the permitted reserves for the county appear relatively healthy (see Table 4) below.
 A readjustment was made in 2010 as reserves that had been reported previously as available were no longer considered viable.
 Further discussion with the industry is being carried out to reassess the reserves as it appears that there may have been recent changes in land ownership of crushed rock quarries which may impact on the quantity of viable reserves available in the future.
 Permitted reserves figures are provided by the mineral operators for each site and then added together to provide a final figure for each county.
 The landbank of the county's crushed rock is given in years and is worked out by dividing the county's total permitted reserve by its annual apportionment.
 The county should aim to hold a 10 year landbank for crushed rock.
-The current landbank at December 2013 stands at 29.18 million tonnes based on figures reported by the minerals industry.
-The calculation is based on the former sub -regional apportionment because we cannot give figures out for a single site for the reasons set out below in Section 3.21.
+The current landbank at December 2012 stands at 26.5 million tonnes based on figures reported by the minerals industry.